 Acts VS Ambiance by Brandon Scott

 With awe-inspiring feats of strength and flexibility, Aerial Performance inevitably leaves those who witness it live with lasting memories of the experience.
 For this impact, an increasing number of organizers are incorporating Aerial into their shows and parties.
 However, not all performances are the same, and Aerial tends to fall into 2 categories: Acts and Ambiance.
-Whether you are an aerialist yourself, or looking to hire an aerialist for you next event, it’s important to know the differences between the two.
+Whether you are an aerialist yourself or looking to hire an aerialist for your next event, it’s important to know the differences between the two.